dpploy/cortix/_sources/index.rst.txt

    contain the root `toctree` directive.

 =========================================

-Cortix: system dynamics simulation
+Network dynamics simulation
 =========================================

 What is Cortix?
 ---------------
-* Cortix is a Python library for system-level module coupling, execution, and analysis of dynamical system models that exchange time-dependent data.
+* Cortix is an open-source Python library for enabling develoment and simulation of `network` models on `massively` parallel computers.
-* Cortix allows you to assemble a coupled system by connecting discrete `modules` into a `network`
-* Cortix takes as input a collection of computational modules and provides an environment for the coupling of these modules into a single simulation.
+* Cortix takes a collection of computational `modules` and provides an environment for the coupling of these modules into a `network` simulation.
+* Cortix provides a layer for data communication between `modules` in the `network` using parallel libraries (MPI for heterogeneous computing, and the Python multiprocessing library for multi-core computing).
+* Virtually any computational model that can be mapped onto a network is a candidate for Cortix development.

 .. image:: https://cortix.org/cortix-cover.png

 Features
 --------
+* Module parent class for module development and coupling.
-* Massively parallel execution with `mpi4py <https://mpi4py.readthedocs.io/en/stable/>`_
+* Massively parallel execution with `mpi4py <https://mpi4py.readthedocs.io/en/stable/>`
-* Efficient ODE and DAE solver
-* Built-in time synchronization
-* Data visualization
-* Extensive logging
+* Support classes for building applications and modules.
+* Examples of applications using Cortix.

 Documentation
 -------------